nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 1. Replace `your-api-repo-name` with your actual API repository folder name (4 places)
 2. Replace `your-client-repo-name` with your actual client repository folder name (4 places)
 3. Make sure the PostgreSQL environment values match what's in your existing `.env.local` file!

+**Notice the API command**: We're using `command: sleep infinity` instead of starting Django automatically.
+This keeps the container running but leaves port 8000 free for our debugging setup.

 ### Step 4: Verify Your Environment Files